RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Leyline Path

 One of the shortest paths of Magic Circle Cards, starting with the Druid Token the player has just moved and ending with the stationary Druid Token, that...

 - only moves horizontally and vertically, NOT diagonally.
-- connects the player’s two Druid Tokens.
+- connects the player's two Druid Tokens.
+- is not longer than necessary.

 When channeling Energy Cubes along a Leyline Path, the Magic Circle Cards with Druid Tokens will receive additional Energy Cubes, which may lead to Overchanneling.
-- is not longer than necessary.

 ### Magic Circle Cards